jhancock75/Medical-Review-Project/README.md

 # Medical-Review-Project
-Scripts used to scrape medical reviews from Healthgrades.com to examine if there is a significant difference in physician reviews in pre-COVID reviews as compared to current reviews.
+Scripts used to scrape medical reviews from Healthgrades.com to examine if there is a significant difference in physician reviews in pre-COVID reviews as compared to current reviews
+{Unfinished}